-A Carpet-Bagger's Last Grab.-The Anderson Bank the Sufferer.
+A Carpet-Bagger's Last Grab-The Anderson Bank the Sufferer.
 LAURENS, C. H., April 18, 1877.
-Editors Columbia Register:

-As the Register is a wide-awake Democratic ournal, we know it would like to have all the information it can get in reference to the carpet baggers who have pillaged the "prostrate State" for eight long years.
+Editors Columbia Register :

-About three or four weeks ago, the quack doctor.
-II.
-Anisansel, in company with the "Flying
+As the Register is a wide-awake Democratic journal, we know it would like to have all the information it can get in reference to the carpet baggers who have pillaged the "prostrate State"

-Dutchman," left the quiet little hamlet of Laurens for the purpose of giving "musical enter-tainments," as he said, until court should convene at this place, when he would return. procured a conveyance to take them to a certain point, a few miles in the country, and when they reached their destination, the man of the house being absent, they did not tarry long, and after trying to get the conveyance and driver for a little further transportation, and failing, they were compelled to take upon their backs their haversacks and "plod their weary way" on to some other point.
-Nothing more was heard of them save one, the "Flying Dutchman," turned up, "right side up with care," in the town of Abbeville, until last night, when the mail brought our venerable and esteemed townsman, Mr. S. R. Todd, a letter demanding \$276 and some odd cents.
-This letter was a sort of puzzle to Mr. Todd, but he was not long in un-derstanding the situation.
-Dr. H. Anisansel, after being put into the big road, made his way to Anderson C. H., and while there, being short of "spondulicks," forged a check on the Bank of Anderson in the name of Mr. Todd, for the above amount.
+About three or four weeks ago, the quack doc-tor, H. Anisansel, in company with the "Flying Dutchman," left the quiet little hamlet of Laurens for the purpose of giving "musical enter tainments," as he said, until court should con vene at this place, when he would return.
+They procured a conveyance to take them to a certain They point, a few miles in the country, and when they reached their destination, the man of the house being absent, they did not tarry long, and after trying to get the conveyance and driver for a little further transportation, and failing, they were compelled to take upon their backs their haversacks and "plod their weary way" on to some other point.
+Nothing more was heard of them save one, the "Flying Dutchman," who turned up, "right side up with care," in the town of Abbeville, until last night, when the mail brought our venerable and esteemed townsman, Mr. S. R. Todd, a letter demanding \$276 and some odd cents.
+This letter was a sort of puzzle to Mr. Todd, but he was not long in understanding the situation.
+Dr. H. Anisansel, after being put into the big read, made his way to Anderson C. H., and while there, being short of "spondulicks," forged a check on the Bank of Anderson in the name of Mr. Todd, for the above amount. above amount.
+This was the first tidings received from the